NamitaMalik/E2E-testing-with-Protractor/README.md

 #####How to run test case?
 To run test you will have to do the following:

-1. Go to console and run `webdriver-manager start` command to start **Selenium webdriver manager**.
+1. Go to console and run `webdriver-manager start` command to start **Selenium webdriver manager**
 > NOTE: You don't need to install **Selenium webdriver manager** separately, Its already have installed into your system with **Protractor**.
-2. Now on the console go the `test` folder and run test case with command `Protractor conf.js`.
+2. Now on the console go the `test` folder and run test case with command `Protractor conf.js`
 > NOTE: **spec.js** file must be saved in test directory, parallel to **conf.js**.

 You will see a **Chrome** window opening up .